eutopian-eu/ipa-tools/README.md

 # IPA Tools

-A set of tools to interact with the Italian [Public Administration Index (IPA)](https://indicepa.gov.it/).
+A set of command-line tools to interact with the Italian [Public Administration Index (IPA)](https://indicepa.gov.it/).